complexbrains/fMRI_Quality_Analysis_Pipelines/README.md

 * [MRIQC](https://mriqc.readthedocs.io/en/stable/) by the Poldrack Lab at Stanford University

 * Cambridge University's [data diagnostic](http://imaging.mrc-cbu.cam.ac.uk/imaging/DataDiagnostics) webpage.
 This page explains how to extract mean and standart images from the data.
-I wrote the scripts in Matlab, so you can find them from [here] !!!!!!.
+I wrote the scripts in Matlab, the codes are available [in this respository](https://github.com/complexbrains/fMRI_Quality_Analysis_Pipelines).
 Cambridge also provides a tsdiffana toolbox to plot the variations across the image-to-image and slice-to-slice intensity variance.
 I found those plots very useful to find out the noisy participants, I would strongly recommend you to use it as a starting QA analysis.

 * MIT's Artifact Detection toolbox [ART](https://www.nitrc.org/projects/artifact_detect/)